kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-1.md

 command used to drop any possibly duplicate rows is `df.drop_duplicates()` without any specifying further parameters as to the subset of columns to consider when determining, if two rows are identical.
-Like that, only such rows are dropped, that have identical values for all variables found in the dataset.
+Like that, only such rows are dropped that have identical values for all variables found in the dataset.
 This was mainly done to get rid of overlapping page ranges from the scraping part and also to get rid of duplicate listings on the website.